Cost of Living in South Korea for Indian Students in 2026: Monthly Expenses, Major Cities, and Tips to Lower Costs

 Cost of Living in Daejeon

-Daejeon offers residents a high quality of life at a more affordable cost than cities like Seoul or Busan.
+Daejeon offers a high quality of life at a more affordable cost than Seoul or Busan, with strong research institutions like KAIST and a large student community.

 Area of Expense